 What is Kinesio Taping?

 The Kinesio Taping Method has taken the Rehabilitation and Sports Medicine world by storm.
-Since development by Dr. Kenzo Kase nearly 20 years ago in in Japan, Kinesio Taping has become the standard therapeutic taping in the U.S. The method of taping uses a uniquely designed and patented tape for treatment of muscular disorders and lymphedema reduction.
+Since its development by Dr. Kenzo Kase nearly 20 years ago in Japan, Kinesio Taping has become the standard therapeutic taping in the United States.
+This method of taping uses a uniquely designed and patented tape for treatment of muscular disorders and lymphedema reduction.

-Since the introduction of Kinesio Taping into the US, medical practitioners from PTs, ATCs, OTs, DCs, MTs, to MDs have recognized and embraced this effective, safe, and easy-to-use modality.
-The method and tape allow the individual to wear and receive the therapeutic benefits on a 24 hours/day basis, and can be worn for several days per application.
-Currently, Kinesio Taping is practiced in hospitals, clinics, universities, high schools, and by professional sports teams.
+Since the introduction of Kinesio Taping into the U.S., medical practitioners from PTs, ATCs, OTs, DCs, MTs, to MDs have recognized and embraced this effective, safe, and easy-to-use modality.
+The tape, as well as the method in which it is applied, allow the individual to wear and receive the therapeutic benefits on a 24 hour/day basis, and can be worn for several days per application.
+Kinesio Taping is practiced in hospitals, clinics, universities, high schools, and by professional sports teams.

 How Does This Stuff Work?